Let's Talk subscribe

-That's why, as an inbound marketer, you also need to understand the psychology behind turning leads into full-blown customers.
-Here are a few psychological "triggers" to consider for your next marketing campaigns in 2017.
+That's why, as an inbound marketer, whether for a B2B business, an eCommerce shop or everything in between, you also need to understand the psychology behind turning leads into full-blown customers.
+Here are a few psychological "triggers" to consider for your next marketing campaigns.

 If your product or service helps a potential customer avoid some type of distress or pain, you're golden.
 Get people to understand how your product helps to alleviate their specific pain points and they'll be flocking to you for assistance.

 On the opposite side of the emotional spectrum is pleasure.
 If your marketing campaign can convince customers that they will attain some form of pleasure with your service, attaining new customers will become a breeze.